English

 Teaching Writing across the School

-Most units of work are linked to the class book or are informed by a direct experience e.g. a report of a school trip, and will typically last for one-two weeks.
+Most units of work are linked to the class book or are informed by a direct experience e.g. a report of a school trip, and will typically last for two or three weeks.
 A range of genres are taught across the year.
-Writing is assessed used the Writing Milestones documents in KS1 and KS2 and these are used to inform planning.
+Writing is assessed used the Teacher Assessment Framework and Criteria documents in KS1 and KS2 and these are used to inform planning.
 Editing and revising is valued as one of the most important part of the writing process.

 • Editing: proofreading and correcting spelling, punctuating and grammar errors.